 Between 1998 and 2013, cremation experienced a growth rate of 5.6 percent, and between 2003 and 2008, the growth rate (representing the increase in the number of people choosing cremation for themselves or a loved one) was 6.3 percent.
 Compared to the growth rate between 2008 and 2013 (9.3%), these statistics show a clear rise in the prevalence of cremation in recent years.

-By 2020, cremation rates are expected to rise to 56.2 percent, and by 2030, the projected rate is 71 percent.
-As the cost of traditional burial and funeral arrangements continues to rise (the national median cost of a funeral in 2012 was $7,045), more families look to cremation as a more affordable alternative.
+According to the 2019 NFDA Cremation & Burial Report, the 2019 cremation rate is 54.8% and burial rate is 39%.
+As the cost of traditional burial and funeral arrangements continues to rise, more families look to cremation as a more affordable alternative.

 Cremation is more prevalent in some areas of the U.S., such as the Midwest; Nevada, Oregon, and Washington have cremation rates of 73 percent or higher.
 The South tends to have lower cremation rates, with states such as Mississippi, Alabama, Kentucky, and Louisiana having cremation rates of less than 25 percent.